ciscoheat/HaxeContracts/README.md

 ### Are there any options?

 We have to test that things work, right?
-Apart from good old QA, usually performed through [exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing), [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) is gaining ground, which is a step up from TDD.
+Apart from good old QA, usually performed through [exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing), a method called [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) is gaining ground, which is a step up from TDD.
 Just make sure that

 - Tests are written by someone else than the programmer
 - The tests aren't TDD in disguise.